This page was once called ¨The Dream.¨

 And it can and will be again.

 We are creating a tropical garden of Eden from a ¨green desert¨of pasture—one seed, plant, and tree at a time.

-In the two short years we have been working on this land it has perceptibly changed.
-In the areas we are cultivating, now fruit, nut, and timber trees pepper the once monochromatic landscape with varied color and texture.
+In the three short years we have been working on this land it has perceptibly changed.
+In the areas we are cultivating, fruit, nut, and timber trees pepper the once monochromatic landscape with varied color and texture.
 Their foliage provides shade and habitat, their flowers color and nectar, their fruit food for wildlife—and us!

 New birds, butterflies, bees, and other seed-bearers and pollinators come here to feed and take shelter in their branches.
 In the areas we are presently leaving alone, the pace of natural regeneration is quickening.
 Woody shrubs and tall pioneers seemingly sprout up overnight.
 Even more species of wildlife, swarms of insects, the frogs and lizards that eat them, and the owls and large birds that eat them in turn, are returning home.